 2) Real Agile Teams and Trains

-Teams need to be cross functional and able to deliver working, tested increments.
-They should be self-organising, both at team level and as a team of teams.
+Agile teams need to be cross functional and work in a short time-box period (typically 2 weeks long) called iterations to deliver valuable increments in each iteration.
+They apply built-in quality practices and should be self-organising, both at team level, and as a team of teams.

 The product manager, system architect and release train engineer provide context, technical authority and an effective development process to allow the teams to frequently integrate with each other, and to deliver value to the organisation and its customers.